josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

   expanded its support by creating committees.
 Currently, the committees do the heavy lifting on specific tasks, while the IAOC is the one responsible for final decisions.

+* IAO - An abbreviation referring to the new IETF adminsitrative organization (called "IETFAdminOrg" in past documents).

 * ISOC - The Internet Society - The organizational home of the IETF, and one that in the current IASA system assists the IETF with legal,